square/Valet/README.md

 * watchOS 2 or later.
 * macOS 10.11 or later.

-### Migrating from Valet 2.*
+## Migrating from prior Valet versions

-First the good news: you will _not_ have to migrate your keychain data when upgrading from Valet 2.* to Valet 3.*.
-All Valet objects are backwards compatible with their Valet 2 counterparts.
+The good news: most Valet configurations do _not_ have to migrate keychain data when upgrading from and older version of Valet.
+All Valet objects are backwards compatible with their counterparts from prior versions.
 We have exhaustive unit tests to prove it (search for `test_backwardsCompatibility`).

-Now the bad news: the Swift Valet API has slight differences from the Objective-C Valet API.
-You may have noticed a few of the differences in the sample code above, but here’s a rundown of the changes that may affect you.
+Valets that have had their configurations deprecated by Apple will need to migrate stored data.

+The bad news: there are multiple source-breaking API changes from prior versions.

+Both guides below explain the changes required to upgrade to Valet 4.

+### Migrating from Valet 2

 1. Initializers have changed in both Swift and Objective-C - both languages use class methods now, which felt more semantically honest (a lot of the time you’re not instantiating a new Valet, you’re re-accessing one you’ve already created).
 [See example usage above](#basic-initialization).
 1. `VALSynchronizableValet` (which allowed keychains to be synced to iCloud) has been replaced by a `Valet.iCloudValet(with:accessibility:)` (or `+[VALValet iCloudValetWithIdentifier:accessibility:]` in Objective-C).
 [See examples above](#sharing-secrets-across-devices-with-icloud).
-1. `SecureEnclaveValet` and `SinglePromptSecureEnclaveValet` data retrieval methods now return a single enum [SecureEnclave.Result](Sources/SecureEnclave.swift#L28) rather than using an `inout` boolean to signal whether a user cancelled.
-The Objective-C API remains the same.
-1. `migrateObjects(matching:)` and `migrateObjects(from:)` now both return a nonnull [MigrationResult](Sources/MigrationResult.swift#L24).
 1. `VALAccessControl` has been renamed to `SecureEnclaveAccessControl` (`VALSecureEnclaveAccessControl` in Objective-C).
 This enum no longer references `TouchID`; instead it refers to unlocking with `biometric` due to the introduction of Face ID.
 1. `Valet`, `SecureEnclaveValet`, and `SinglePromptSecureEnclaveValet` are no longer in the same inheritance tree.
 All three now inherit directly from `NSObject` and use composition to share code.
 If you were relying on the subclass hierarchy before, 1) that might be a code smell 2) consider declaring a protocol for the shared behavior you were expecting to make your migration to Valet 3 easier.

+You'll also need to continue reading through the [migration from Valet 3](#migration-from-valet-3) section below.

+### Migrating from Valet 3

+1. The accessibility values `always` and `alwaysThisDeviceOnly` have been removed from Valet, because Apple has deprecated their counterparts (see the documentation for [kSecAttrAccessibleAlways](https://developer.apple.com/documentation/security/ksecattraccessiblealways) [kSecAttrAccessibleAlways](https://developer.apple.com/documentation/security/ksecattraccessiblealways)).
+To migrate values stored with `alwaysThisDeviceOnly ` accessibility, use the method `migrateObjectsFromAlwaysAccessibleValet(removeOnCompletion:)` on a Valet with your new preferred accessibility.
+To migrate values stored with `always` accessibility, use the method `migrateObjectsFromAlwaysAccessibleThisDeviceOnlyValet(removeOnCompletion:)` on a Valet with your new preferred accessibility.
+1. Most APIs that returned optionals or `Bool` values have been migrated to returning a nonoptional and throwing if an error is encountered.
+Ignoring the error that can be thrown by each API will keep your code flow behaving the same as it did before.
+Walking through one example: in Swift, `let secret: String? = myValet.string(forKey: myKey)` becomes `let secret: String? = try? myValet.string(forKey: myKey)`.
+In Objective-C, `NSString *const secret = [myValet stringForKey:myKey]; ` becomes `NSString *const secret = [myValet stringForKey:myKey error:nil];`.
+If you're intersted in the reason data wasn't returned, use a [do-catch](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html#ID541) statement in Swift, or pass in an `NSError` to each API call and inspect the output in Objective-C. Each method clearly documents the `Error` type it can `throw`.
+[See examples above](#reading-and-writing).
+1. The class method used to create a Valet that can share secretes between applications using keychain shared access groups has changed.
+In order to prevent the incorrect detection of the App ID prefix [in rare circumstances](https://github.com/square/Valet/pull/218), the App ID prefix must now be explicitly passed into these methods.
+[See examples above](#sharing-secrets-across-devices-with-icloud).

 ## Contributing